mintyPT/chezmauro/README.md

 This small library exposes 2 functions:

-- `fetchWeekMenu` - to fetch the complete menu
+- `fetchWeeksMenu` - to fetch the complete menu
 - `fetchTodaysMenu` - to fetch today's menu

 - - -